openforcefield/openforcefield.org/content/community/news/science-updates/2021-12-10-docs-update/index.md

 without requiring devs to rename it.
 I also want to move forward in automating the API reference for the Toolkit, which may involve rethinking how we approach organising that API.
-Finally, I'd love to be able to write docstrings in Markdown; Autodoc's output is currently hard-coded as rST, and extending this is a [big enough project] that it hasn't been attempted yet.
+Finally, I'd love to be able to write docstrings in Markdown; Autodoc's output is currently hard-coded as rST, and extending this is a [big enough project] that it hasn't been attempted yet, though some [initial experiments] are taking place in the MyST project.
 I'm hoping to spend a few cycles investigating this issue more deeply.

 [Interchange]: https://openff-interchange.readthedocs.io/en/latest/_autosummary/openff.interchange.html
 [BespokeFit]: https://openff-bespokefit.readthedocs.io/en/latest/_autosummary/openff.bespokefit.html